Why Hunger Can Feel Terrifying And What To Do About It

 Why We Learn to Distrust Hunger

-Diet culture teaches us to be suspicious of hunger.
+Let’s start with diet culture, which teaches us to be suspicious of hunger.
 It tells us that wanting food is a problem—and that being “good” means avoiding it for as long as possible.

 We hear things like: